InformaticsMatters/docker-fragnet-test/README.md

 >   The build may contain some extra files not needed by teh graph database
     These have been excluded (not committed).

-Importantly ... once downloaded make sure the `if` test early in the script checks for a database at `/data/databases` (it may be using ` /neo4j/graph`).
+1. Importantly ... once downloaded make sure the `if` test early in the script checks for a database at `/data/databases` (it may be using ` /neo4j/graph`).
+1. The `supplier` nodes have been adjusted to contain a new `label` property.

 ## Generating the data-loader files
 We used the `frag-processor` playbooks to run graph processing an a small